rohannair11/rohannair11/README.md

-an undergrad Comp Sci student from India.
+studying computer science and business systems from pune uni. learning full stack engineering and devops.

-learning and exploring various tech domains. currently diving deep into backend engineering and DevOps.
+feel free to reach out

 <!---
 rohannair11/rohannair11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.